 Emotional intelligence is often overlooked in traditional education systems, yet its importance in a child's development cannot be overstated.

-• Listening to Others & Empathizing: When children learn how to actively listen, acknowledge the emotions of others, and put themselves in someone else's shoes, it makes it easier for them to form friendships as well as continue to strengthen those connections.
+When children learn how to actively listen, acknowledge the emotions of others, and put themselves in someone else's shoes, it makes it easier for them to form friendships as well as continue to strengthen those connections.
+Active listening shows respect and interest, which makes the other person feel valued.
+This allows children to develop emotional intelligence, as they learn to interpret others' feelings through tone, body language, and words.

 Integrating games into the curriculum offers a dynamic and engaging approach to teaching emotional literacy.
 Here are some game-based strategies to cultivate emotional intelligence in children:

 Emotion Charades: This classic game puts a twist on traditional charades by focusing on emotions.
 Children act out various emotions, and their peers guess what they're feeling.
-This activity enhances emotional recognition and empathy while fostering creativity and social interaction.
+This activity enhances emotional recognition and empathy as well as encouraging creativity and social interaction.

 I'm a Board Certified Behavior Analyst and former Special Education Teacher dedicated to teaching kids the 21st Century Social Skills they need to live happier, healthier lives